cloudyyoung/mahouka-recollection/README.md

-# The Irregular at Magic High School: Recollection Arc
+# The Irregular at Magic High School: Reminiscence Arc

 Mahouka Koukou no Rettousei: Tsuioku-hen